JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2017-12-18-fragmentback.md

 ![Haunting password fragment]({{ site.url }}{{ site.baseurl }}/img/blog/fragmentback/app_haunting.png){: .align-center}

 ## Part 3: mystery solved
-As a first stab you could say that this problem is caused by tranaction three not being added to the back stack.
-So why not also add that transaction and do a double back..
+As a first stab, you could say that this problem is caused by transaction three not being added to the back stack.
+So why not also add that transaction and do a double back.

 ```kotlin
 transaction.replace(todayFragment)